Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Background material

 \subsection{Hilbert series and Hilbert-Samuel multiplicities}

-The reference for this section is \cite{BH} and \cite{Serre}.
-Throughout this section, $R$ is a finitely generated $\N$-graded algebra over a field $k$.
+The references for this subsection are \cite{BH} and \cite{Serre}.
+Throughout, $R$ is a finitely generated $\N$-graded algebra over a field $k$.
 Recall that the \textit{Hilbert series}(also called the \textit{Hilbert-Poincar\'e series}) of a finitely generated $\Z$-graded $R$-module $M$ is the formal Laurent series $H_M(t):= \underset{n \in \Z}{\sum}\lambda(M_n)t^n$.

 \begin{theorem} (see Proposition 4.4.1, \cite{BH}) Let $M$ be a finitely generated $\Z$-graded $R$-module. \begin{enumerate} \item There is a Laurent polynomial $Q_M(t) \in \mathbb{Q}[t,t^{-1}]$ such that,